 - Change things up in the bedroom to add excitement to the experience – like playing music, bathing together, or using massage oils.

 - Try introducing a fertility-friendly lubricant like BioGenesis, the only product of its kind that is paraben free and contains both calcium and magnesium ions that are clinically proven to support successful fertility.

 - Alleviate pressure with another baby-making method.
-Rather than timing intercouse, try home insemination with The Mosie Kit.
-Keep sex sexy, and conception its own separate process with an option that's clinically proven as effective as IUI.
+Keep sex sexy, and trying to conceive its own separate process with Mosie.

 Carve Out Time for Self-Care

 When trying to conceive, Dr. Wiesner finds that many of her clients feel the pressure to do everything perfectly.
 However, this can cause unnecessary stress on the body and mind.
 Giving yourself space to relax instead of always focusing on getting pregnant is key to taking care of yourself while TTC.

 According to Dr. Wiesner, one of the best ways to prepare the body mind is to nourish yourself and partake in self-care.
 Getting back to slowing down, meditating, exercising, or just doing something you enjoy may help more than you realize.
 Doing things for yourself such as getting a massage, having a spa day, or even spending time with loved ones is greatly beneficial for reducing stress and bringing some joy to life.
 Give some love and patience to yourself.
 You deserve it!